Sadiel Rojas

-Sadiel Rojas (born July 16, 1989) is a Dominican-American professional basketball player who plays for UCAM Murcia in the Spanish league.
+Sadiel Antonnio Lucciano Rojas Thompson (born July 16, 1989) is a Dominican-American professional basketball player who last played for UCAM Murcia in the Spanish league.
 Rojas played college basketball at Oklahoma Wesleyan University where he was the NAIA Division II Player of the Year as a senior in 2010–11.

 College career

 Rojas played college basketball at Oklahoma Wesleyan University.
 Averaging a double-double on the season (17.8ppg, 10.3rpg), he helped the school capture the 2009 NAIA Division II National Championship.
 He and Steve Briggs, the leading scorer of the championships season, were inducted into the OKWU Sports Hall of Fame in October 2016.
 Rojas received NABC-NAIA Division II Player of the Year honors in his senior season after averaging 25.7 points and 11.9 rebounds a game.

 Professional career

+Leones de Santo Domingo (2011)

 In June 2011, Rojas signed with Leones de Santo Domingo of the Liga Nacional de Baloncesto (LNB).

+Fort Wayne Mad Ants (2011–2014)

 On November 3, 2011, he was selected by the Maine Red Claws in the fourth round of the 2011 NBA D-League draft.
 The next day, he was traded to the Fort Wayne Mad Ants.
 On February 28, 2012, he was waived by the Mad Ants due to injury.

 On October 29, 2012, he was re-acquired by the Mad Ants.
 Following the conclusion of the 2012–13 D-League season, he re-joined Leones de Santo Domingo.
+On November 23, 2013, he was again re-acquired by the Mad Ants.
+Rojas won the 2014 NBA D-League championship with Fort Wayne.